spacecloud-io/space-learn/content/Frontend Course/react-basics/securing-the-app.md

 You can read more about security rules from [the docs](https://spaceuptech.com/docs/security/overview).

 What we need is a simple `match` rule.
 We need to compare `args.auth.id` and `args.find.userId` in case of read, update and delete.
-In case of create, we'll need to match `args.auth.id` with `
+In case of create, we'll need to match `args.auth.id` with `args.doc.userId`

 The rule for create will look something like this: